Session Type(s): Panel

 Isaiah Bailey is a Political Science Ph.D. student at the University of California – Los Angeles, whose research interests revolve around ideology and identity, Black politics, and political communication.
 Isaiah has spearheaded public opinion projects in a variety of settings, including the Ann Arbor Ecology Center, the Tennessee Department of Education, Groundwork Collaborative, and the Hub Project.
 He currently serves as a Senior Fellow to the Navigator Research project—a regular investigation into public opinion of the country’s top political news stories.

-Sarah Baron is the Campaign Director for Unrig Our Economy, a campaign to fix the rules of our economy to make it work for working people and fighting for working Americans and holding corporations, their wealthy executives, and the politicians who enable them accountable.
+Sarah Baron is the Campaign Director for Unrig Our Economy, a campaign to fix the rules of our economy to make it work for working people and fighting for working Americans and holding corporations, their wealthy executives, and the politicians who enable them accountable, and the Senior Campaigns Director of Economy Campaigns at the Hub Project.
 Previously, Sarah worked as the managing director of campaigns at Climate Power after dreaming big and fighting hard as deputy states director for Elizabeth Warren’s primary campaign.
-Before her stint in Boston, she was a national campaign strategist at the ACLU and the associate campaigns director at CAP Action, where she worked for 5 years.
+Before her stint in Boston, she was a national campaign strategist at the ACLU helping build their political and electoral team and the associate campaigns director at CAP Action, where she worked for 5 years.

 President & founder of Momentum Analysis, a Democratic public opinion research firm in Washington, DC.
 Clients have included the DNC, the DCCC, EMILY’s List, Members of Congress, non-profits, labor unions, & campaigns from City Council to US Senate.
 An award-winning pollster, named both a “Mover and Shaker” by Campaigns & Elections magazine, and one of “50 Politicos to Watch” by Politico.
 Founded Working Women for Virginia, the only organization to run television advertising against now Governor McDonnell’s extreme views on women.